-The NAMC noted that the expected income by means of the statutory levy is based on an expected success rate of 92% in the collection of the levy.
-The levy income for the proposed two years is estimated to be between R66 million to R69 million per year.
+The NAMC noted that the expected income by means of the proposed statutory levy is based on an expected success rate of 92% in the collection of the levy.
+The levy income for the proposed two years is estimated to be between R101 million to R141 million per year.